cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 # Symbolic Execution
 Section [Tracing](./4_tracing.md) explained how to collect a concrete execution trace of your target, which in our specific case is the ARMv7 binary *circled*.
 If you followed along the given instructions, this trace was stored in the file `circled.yaml`.
-As we will see below, this file may then be used as input to the different **analysis modules** implemented by Morion.
-These analysis modules execute the collected trace symbolically, which then allows for reasoning about the target's behavior by finding solutions for specified mathematical problems.
-An example of such a mathematical problem might be the question whether or not it is possible for the program counter (register `pc`) to take a certain value, and if so, how this can be achieved (leading to a control-flow hijacking condition).
+As we will see below, this trace file may then be used as input for the different **analysis modules** implemented by Morion.
+These analysis modules execute the collected trace **symbolically**, which then allows for reasoning about the target's behavior by solving constraints for specified mathematical problems.
+An example for such a problem might for instance be the question of whether or not it is possible for the program counter (register `pc`) to become a certain value, and if so, how this can be achieved (leading to a control-flow hijacking condition).

 <figure>
   <img src="../images/Morion_Overview.svg" alt="Morion Overview"/>